sqitchers/homebrew-sqitch/README.md

 feature depends on the presence of the Vertica ODBC driver and the `vsql` client in order to manage Vertica databases.
-You will need to [download](https://my.vertica.com/download/vertica/client-drivers/) and install the ODBC and `vsql` packages for macOS prior to installing Sqitch with Vertica support.
+You will need to [download](https://my.vertica.com/download/vertica/client-drivers/) and install the ODBC and `vsql` packages for macOS prior to using Sqitch to manage Vertica databases.

-Furthermore, the Sqitch build for Vertica optionally requires the Homebrew core `libiodbc` formula to build the ODBC driver.
+Furthermore, the Sqitch Vertica build optionally requires the Homebrew `libiodbc` package to build the ODBC driver.
 If you have your own build of iODBC or unixODBC that you'd rather use, pass the `--without-libiodbc` option to prevent it from being installed.

 ### `--with-exasol-support`